machdyne/keks/README.md

 ## DDMI

+See this [my_hdmi_device fork](https://github.com/machdyne/my_hdmi_device) for an example of outputting video on the DDMI port.

-See this [SmolDVI fork](https://github.com/machdyne/SmolDVI) for an example of outputting video on the DDMI port.
+See this [SmolDVI fork](https://github.com/machdyne/SmolDVI) for another example of outputting video on the DDMI port.

 ## Pinouts